climatepolicyradar/website/src/routes/jobs/operations-lead.md

 topics:
   - jobs
 date: 2021-11-25T12:16:44.469Z
-excerpt: We are looking for an Operations professional to join the team at Climate Policy Radar CIC
+excerpt: We are looking for a brilliant and committed operations professional to join our team.
 applyLink: mailto:jobs@climatepolicyradar.org
 ---
 <!--StartFragment-->